roman-tremmel/ggfastman/README.md

 This is a very fast and easy-to-individualize plotting function for GWAS results e.g. pvalues.
 Since I'm using ggplot2 a lot, I adopted the idea from a very nice [project](https://github.com/boxiangliu/manhattan) from boxiangliu and combined it with a super fast plotting approach from the [scattermore project](https://github.com/exaexa/scattermore).

-A manhattan plot displays pvalues chromosomal positions against -mostly -log10 values- of genome-wide association studies between single nucleotide variants (SNV) or polymorphisms (SNP) and an endpoint e.g. expression, enzyme activity or case-control data.
+A manhattan plot displays chromosomal positions against -mostly -log10 values- of genome-wide association studies between single nucleotide variants (SNV) or polymorphisms (SNP) and an endpoint e.g. expression, enzyme activity or case-control data.

 One of the first R packages offering manhattan as well as qq plots was [qqman](https://github.com/stephenturner/qqman) from [Stephen Turner](https://twitter.com/strnr), and nowadays there are a lot of different packages and approaches available for R and python.
 But a very fast one, which is still fast when plotting billions of data points, is still missing.